 Harnessing Ruin has surpassed my expectations and turned out to be an album full of favourable superlatives.
 Not that an Immolation album is frequently cause for disappointment or derision, but the new album of New York's veteran deliverers of death and doom has really gone all-out in branding the bands as true and loyal subjects of death metal.
 The band's renowned technicality is here in all its complex glory, yet the quartet has riffs that lure and fascinate and often drift into Incantation territory.
 The music is dark, the vocals convincing, the riffs tough to imagine, the guitar notes broken in half, twisted, exploding, detonating and the drums just fascinating.
 Actually, the drum work on a song like Crown The Liar is even better than what was on the band's 1991 debut.
 The album's best songs Dead To Me and Son Of Iniquity drift in mid-air like a magical battering ram and surpass anything most bands would even imagine, let alone be able to compose and execute.
 Immolation has never been about easy listening and Harnessing Ruin will not change that.
 Yet, if massively disharmonic and disproportional death metal is anything to be drawn to then the fans have just found rapture. - Ali "The Metallian"

-IMMOLATION - SHADOW IN THE LIGHT - CENTURY MEDIA
+IMMOLATION - SHADOWS IN THE LIGHT - CENTURY MEDIA

 It pains me to write it but Shadows in The Light is a disappointing outing for New York’s death metal mainstay, Immolation.
 The band has always achieved a thicker and more fascinating technical death metal sound than its average peer, and has had an enthusiast in this writer from day one when most would simply slag the group, but the current album is the quartet going through the motions riff by riff, note by note and song by song.
 Ross Dolan’s voice is what one would expect, the riffs exactly as they have been and the drumming of Steve Shalaty non-linear and technical.
 What is missing sadly is enthusiasm, speed or the layer of excitement.
 It is left to the album’s closing cut Whispering Death to hint at a different tone and tempo.
 It is a great song, as are the other cuts on their own individually and in isolation, but not enough to rescue the album.